rah00l/notification-delivery-platform-poc/README.md

 docker run -it notification_poc
 ```

-> All notifications processed will be logged into `notifications.db` (SQLite file).
+> Logs are stored in `notifications.db` after all jobs are processed.

 ---

-# 🗂️ Folder Structure
+## 🗂️ Folder Structure

 ```
 notification-delivery-poc/